-having any unauthorised aids, texts or notes, or unauthorised electronic aids and/or communication devices at their disposal;

-- having communicated or tried to communicate with fellow students, either verbally or through gesture, without permission from an exam supervisor, examiner, or a member of the Board of Examiners; - having copied or tried to copy fellow students' answers, or having given another student the opportunity to copy their own answers; - having posed as someone else or having themselves represented by someone else at the examination; - having deliberately misled or tried to mislead an exam supervisor/invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam(ination), or having provided an opportunity for them to be misled. - having collaborated on a graded assignment, paper or practical, whereas this was not explicitly allowed (i.e. collusion). - 3.
+- having any unauthorised aids, texts or notes, or unauthorised electronic aids and/or communication devices at their disposal during an examination; - having communicated or tried to communicate with fellow students during an examination, either verbally or through gesture, without permission from an exam supervisor, examiner, or a member of the Board of Examiners; - having copied or tried to copy fellow students' (examination) answers, or having given another student the opportunity to copy their own answers; - having posed as someone else or having themselves represented by someone else at the examination: - having deliberately misled or tried to mislead an exam supervisor/invigilator, an examiner, a corrector or the Board of Examiners with respect to the exam(ination), or having provided an opportunity for them to be misled; - having collaborated on a graded assignment, paper or practical, whereas this was not explicitly allowed (i.e. collusion); - submitting work or assignments acquired from or written by a third party (whether or not for payment) and/or (partially) generated by artificial intelligence software, such as ChatGPT. - 3.
 Plagiarism means the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources.
 Plagiarism is considered to be fraud.
-Plagiarism includes but is not limited to a student: - using or copying their personal or other people's texts, data, ideas or thoughts without adequate reference to the source; - presenting the structure or central body of thought from others without adequate reference to the source and thus passing it off as their own; - not clearly indicating literal or almost literal quotations in the text, for example via quotation marks or an appropriate layout; - paraphrasing the content of their own or other people's texts without adequate reference to the source; - copying video, audio or test material, software and programme codes from others without adequate reference to the source and thus passing them off as their own; - copying work from fellow students and thus passing it off as their own; - submitting work or assignments acquired from or written by a third party (whether or not for payment) and/or (partially) generated by artificial intelligence software, such as ChatGPT, and thus passing them off as their own.
+Plagiarism includes but is not limited tot: - using or copying their personal or other people's texts, data, ideas or thoughts without adequate reference to the source; - presenting the structure or central body of thought from others without adequate reference to the source and thus passing it off as their own; - not clearly indicating literal or almost literal quotations in the text, for example via quotation marks or an appropriate layout; - paraphrasing the content of their own or other people's texts without adequate reference to the source; - copying video, audio or test material, software and programme codes from others without adequate reference to the source and thus passing them off as their own; - copying work from fellow students and thus passing it off as their own; - submitting work or assignments acquired from or written by a third party (whether or not for payment) and/or (partially) generated by artificial intelligence software, such as ChatGPT, and thus passing them off as their own.